VGligorijevic/deepNF/README.md

 The required dependencies for *deepNF* are [Keras](https://keras.io/), [TensorFlow](https://www.tensorflow.org/), [Numpy](http://www.numpy.org/), and [scikit-learn](http://scikit-learn.org/).

 ## Data

-Preprocessed human and yeast networks, as well as protein annotations used in the paper can be downloaded from: https://drive.google.com/drive/folders/1iDz_kj41YohUq5nukI0GcBAjXsyI7xEW?usp=sharing
+Data (PPMI matrices for human and yeast STRING networks, as well as protein annotations) used for producing figures in the paper can be downloaded from:

+https://drive.google.com/drive/folders/1iDz_kj41YohUq5nukI0GcBAjXsyI7xEW?usp=sharing